Draw by agreement: Etiquette

 Although a draw may be offered at any time, an illogical offer runs the risk of violating article 11.5, which states: "It is forbidden to distract or annoy the opponent in any manner whatsoever.
 This includes [...] unreasonable offers of a draw[.]"
 This rule is applied with the arbiter's discretion; for example, a player loudly offering a draw while the opponent is thinking may well suffer a time penalty or even forfeit the game, but it is unlikely that a player would be penalized for offering a draw in a lifeless position when it is not their turn to move.

 At one time, chess players considered it bad manners to play out a superior but theoretically drawn endgame.
 In such cases, the superior side was expected to offer a draw.

 There are certain behavioural norms relating to draw offers not codified in the FIDE Laws of Chess but widely observed.
 For example, many consider it bad manners for a player who has offered a draw once to do so again before their opponent has offered a draw.
 Such repeated offers of a draw have also sometimes been considered distracting enough to warrant the arbiter taking action under article 11.5.

 It is considered bad etiquette to offer a draw in a clearly lost position or even when one has no winning chances but one's opponent does.
 Garry Kasparov regularly criticizes grandmasters who offer a draw when their position is worse.
 However, such offers are sometimes used as psychological tricks.
 The position in the diagram arose in the game Samuel Reshevsky–Fotis Mastichiadis, Dubrovnik 1950.
-Reshevsky played 24.Nd2?, and saw at once that he would be put into a very bad situation with 24...Nxf2.
+Reshevsky played 24.Nd2?, and saw at once that he would be put into a very bad situation with 24...Nxf2!; after 25.
+Kxf2 Qxe3+, Black gets his piece back and ultimately wins two pawns with a great positional advantage.
 Thinking quickly, he offered a draw to his opponent, who was busy writing down the move in his scoresheet.
 Mastichiadis, a minor master, was so happy to get half a point against his illustrious opponent that he did not pause to examine the position before accepting the offer.

 The rule about the procedure of offering a draw was violated in a 1981 game between Garry Kasparov and Anatoly Karpov.
 Kasparov moved 17.
 Ra2 and offered a draw.
 Karpov instantly replied 17...
 Be7 and then said "Make a move!", which is a violation of the rule.
 Kasparov moved 18. b5 and then Karpov accepted the draw.

 In the 1958 game between Tigran Petrosian and Bobby Fischer, Fischer offered a draw without making a move first, which was accepted by Petrosian.
 He explains in his book My 60 Memorable Games:

 I offered a draw, not realizing it was bad etiquette.
 It was Petrosian's place to extend the draw offer after 67...Rxg6+ [...]
 68.Kxg6 Kb1 69.f8=Q c2 with a book draw.
 (See queen versus pawn endgame.)